ibm-cloud-docs/ContinuousDelivery/cd_support.md

 1. From the menu bar, click **Support**, and then click **Add Ticket**.
 1. Complete the form to indicate what you need technical support for.

-For more information about opening an IBM {{site.data.keyword.Bluemix_notm}} support ticket, or about support levels and ticket severities, see [Contacting support](https://cloud.ibm.com/docs/support/index.html#contacting-support).
+For more information about opening an IBM {{site.data.keyword.Bluemix_notm}} support ticket, or about support levels and ticket severities, see [Support plans](/docs/get-support?topic=get-support-support-plans).

 ## Support for {{site.data.keyword.Bluemix_notm}}
-For other problems or questions about your {{site.data.keyword.Bluemix_notm}} service, see [Getting customer support](https://www.{DomainName}/docs/support/index.html#getting-customer-support).
+For other problems or questions about your {{site.data.keyword.Bluemix_notm}} service, see [Getting support](/docs/get-support?topic=get-support-getting-customer-support).